 From 2007-11, the PGC focused on autism spectrum disorder (ASD), attention-deficit hyperactivity disorder (ADHD), bipolar disorder (BIP), major depressive disorder (MDD), and schizophrenia (SCZ).
-We now include large studies of eating disorders (ED), substance use disorders (SUD), obsessive-compulsive disorder (OCD)/Tourette's Syndrome (TS), and post-traumatic stress disorder (PTSD).
+We now include large studies of eating disorders (ED), substance use disorders (SUD), obsessive-compulsive disorder (OCD)/Tourette’s Syndrome (TS), and post-traumatic stress disorder (PTSD).
 Initially, the PGC focused on common single nucleotide polymorphisms (SNPs).
 Our focus has expanded to include copy number variation (CNV) and uncommon/rare genetic variation.

 The PGC has received funding from many sources.
 The PGC has relied heavily on the goodwill of its members and their donated effort.
 The establishment and genotyping of our primary studies was funded by a wide range of national, international, and commercial funders.